- Traffic steering. Intelligently route traffic based on HTTP(S) parameters (for example, host, path, headers, and other request parameters).

 - Manipulate request/response headers (

 For more information about the configuration and semantics of route actions, see the following in the regional URL map API documentation:

-By using backend service resources, you can configure traffic policies, which enable fine-tuned load balancing within an instance group or network endpoint group (NEG).
-These policies only take effect after a backend service has been selected by using your regional URL map (as described previously).
+By using backend service resources, you can configure traffic policies to fine-tune load balancing within an instance group or network endpoint group (NEG).
+These policies only take effect after a backend service has been selected by using your URL map (as described previously).

 Traffic policies enable you to: